linagora/tmail-flutter/docs/adr/0009-on-before-unload-not-support-indexed-db.md

 ## Consequences

-- Using local storage to save data in onBeforeUnload state of web
+- Using session storage to save data in onBeforeUnload state of web

 ## Reference